-EDUC 393 - Movement Activities for Children
+EDUC 393 - Movement Activities for Children Every Year, Fall 3(1-0-2)

-The study of movement activities for children in elementary school within a developmental framework.
+Students will study movement activities for children in elementary school within a developmental framework.
 Special emphasis is placed on games, gymnastics and dance for children ages five to twelve years.
 The course combines theory, practical teaching experiences with children and critical reflection on these experiences in the context of children's physical development.
 This will include the study of free play and organized physical activities in recreational, educational, and sport environments.